richie0866/Rostruct/docs/reference/functions.md

 	[<span class="interface"><u>DownloadResult</u></span>](./types.md#downloadresult)
 </span>

-Downloads and saves the latest Github release of the `repo` owned by `owner`.
+Downloads and saves the latest GitHub release of the `repo` owned by `owner`.
 If `asset` is not specified, it will download the source code for the release.

 This functions identically to [`Rostruct.DownloadRelease`](#downloadrelease), except there is no `tag` parameter.
 This function will **always** make an HTTP GET request to get the latest release tag of the repository.